bananafreak/strapi/docs/3.0.0-beta.x/guides/scheduled-publication.md

   - `date` attribute named `publish_at` with `datetime` type

 And add some data with different dates and status to be able to see the publication happen.
-Make sure to create some entries with a draft `status` and a `published_at` that is before the current date.
+Make sure to create some entries with a draft `status` and a `publish_at` that is before the current date.

 The goal will be to check every minute if there is `draft` articles that have a `publish_at` lower that the current date.